 Fuerteventura is located 100km off the coast of North Africa.
-With its year-round sunny weather and stunning beaches, Fuerteventura is the perfect destination for seaside holidays.
-Considered to be the best in the Canaries, the island's beaches are truly spectacular and the winds that blow throughout the year make them ideal for water sports.
+With its year-round sunny weather and stunning beaches, the island is the perfect destination for seaside holidays.
+Considered to be the best in the Canary Islands, Fuerteventura's beaches are truly spectacular! Τhe winds that blow throughout the year also make them ideal for water sports.

-If you feel like taking a break from swimming and sunbathing, Fuerteventura's interior is equally impressive, with its endless rolling hills, volcanic mountains and vast planes.
+If you feel like taking a break from swimming and sunbathing, Fuerteventura's interior is equally impressive.
+We recommend exploring it to marvel at the endless rolling hills, volcanic mountains and vast planes.
 Not to mention the quiet picturesque villages that have remained untouched by time and are definitely worth a visit.

 How to get to Fuerteventura